Dhahran School: History

-The school was first opened in 1940 to cater the education needs of children whose parents were working for ARAMCO or Saudi Aramco (Arabian American Oil Company).
+The school was first opened in 1944 to cater the educational needs of American children whose parents were working for Saudi Aramco (Arabian American Oil Company).

 Campus

 The Dhahran Hills School and the Dhahran Middle School are located on separate campuses, both within the Saudi Aramco Residential Camp in Dhahran.

 Curriculum

 The school follows an American-style curriculum that is certified by multiple US based organizations including the Middle States Association of Colleges and School, but also works to meet the needs of non-American students.
 Starting from the 2010 to 2011 school year, the school has started a house program like that of a Greek college.
 The program divides the school into four 'houses', each including at least two homeroom classes from each grade.
 All faculty members are assigned to a specific house as well.
 The school has a tradition of placing students into top American boarding schools including Blair Academy, Phillips Academy Andover, and Phillips Exeter Academy.